Project Materials

 For each of your sources, repeat the procedures for adding an in-text and a bibliographic citation.

-To create your bibliographic citation, arrange the publication details to correspond to the sample you selected in 4.
+To create your bibliographic citation, arrange the publication details to correspond to the sample you selected in Step 4.
 Pay close attention to the capitalization, punctuation, and space usage in each section that the sample demonstrates.

 CONCLUSION